imytk/ALIFE_Public_Expo/Zone 6 - Fundamentals 3 - Complexity From Simplicity/placards/zone_6_placard_v2.md

 And this helps us to explore _: the core pursuit of ALife.
 By building these models, we move beyond just observing life as it exists on Earth and begin to explore the universe of possibilities.
 We can ask questions like:
 We can also use these tools to help us explore _life as it could be_: the core pursuit of ALife.
 Moving beyond the questions of life as it currently exists on Earth, we can think about:

 - **Alternative Chemistries:** Could life emerge from different building blocks?
 What if the universe contains life based on silicon or entirely different chemical principles?
-Models allow us to simulate these hypothetical "chemical soups" to see if self-organizing, life-like properties could arise.
+These models allow us to simulate these hypothetical "chemical soups" to see if self-organizing, life-like properties could arise.

 - **Open-Ended Evolution:** Can we create systems in which novelty and complexity continuously increase without a pre-set goal?
 This challenges the traditional notion of evolution as a simple march toward a single, optimal solution and instead explores the potential for truly open-ended evolution.